 The easiest way to check your federal student loan balance is to log in to the Federal Student Aid website.
 This website contains all relevant information about your federal student loans, including who your servicers are and how much you owe.

 To check your balance, you’ll need to log in using your FSA ID.
 If you don’t have an FSA ID yet, you can create one on the website.
-Once you’re logged in, you can access your dashboard to see your current balance, your original principal amount, your interest rate and more.
+Once you’re logged in, you can access your dashboard to see your current balance, original principal amount and interest rate.

 Borrowers can have multiple loans with multiple lenders, so the Federal Student Aid website is a good central location.
-However, if you need more detailed information on your loans — such as your payment history, connected direct withdrawal bank accounts and more — you’ll want to visit each individual servicer website.
+However, if you need more detailed information on your loans — such as seeing your payment history and connecting your withdrawal bank accounts.
+You can see what your servicer offers on its website.